ngeiswei/ardour/gtk2_ardour/tracker/README.md

 # Next

-- [ ] NEXT.20: Study and fix Pattern::insert so that midi automations are
-      trickled down to all midi region automation patterns.
 - [ ] NEXT.19: Understand why `Grid::_phenomenal_diff` is wrong.
 - [ ] NEXT.18: Why it does not take the redisplay_midi_region path?
 - [ ] NEXT.17: Run till it does not crash to answer THE question.